zenml-io/zenml/docs/book/mlops-stacks/data-validators/data-validators.md

 machine learning project lifecycle.
-Data Validators are a category of ML libraries, tools and frameworks that grant a wide range of features and best practices that should be employed in the ML pipelines to keep data quality in check and to prevent model performance from degrading over time.
+Data Validators are a category of ML libraries, tools and frameworks that grant a wide range of features and best practices that should be employed in the ML pipelines to keep data quality in check and to monitor model performance to keep it from degrading over time.

 Data profiling, data integrity testing, data and model drift detection are all ways of employing data validation techniques at different points in your ML pipelines where data is concerned: data ingestion, model training and evaluation and online or batch inference.
-Data profiles and data quality check results can be visualized and analyzed to detect problems and take course correcting actions before they can negatively impact the model performance.
+Data profiles and model performance evaluation results can be visualized and analyzed to detect problems and take preventive or correcting actions.

 Related concepts: